schorts99/Schorts99/README.md

 # Hello there 👋
-Yes, that was a reference to star wars, couldn't resist.

 Well, I've never been good writing about me but I'm gonna try.

-Hi, I'm an IT consultor & Software Developer.
+Hi, I'm an IT consultor & Software Developer with more than 5 years of experience.

 I work with cool technologies like React and Ruby on Rails but also know how to use Java 🧐.
-The truth is that I actually love to learn and try new ways of make things done without caring about the technology to use.
+The truth is that I actually love to learn and try new ways of make things done without caring too much about the technology.

-## Want to work with me or just grab a coffee? - I'll Be glad to receive your message!
+## Want to work with me or just grab a coffee? - Ping me!

 <a href="https://instagram.com/schorts99">
   <img align="left" alt="Instagram" width="22px" src="https://img.icons8.com/color/search/instagram-new"/>